AlgebraLoveme/AlgebraLoveme.github.io/Entertainment.md

 ![life is hard](/imgs/life_is_hard.jpg)

 16:14, 2019-09-17: After one year using Python, it is too uneasy for me to have to use C language.
 C is not convenient at all.:weary:

+00:30, 2019-09-21: I had a wonderful birthday today(or maybe yesterday since it is past 12 now).
+So fascinating!
+I met all my high school classmates admitted to my university and spent a whole night playing board games with them.:laughing:

+22:46, 2019-09-21: Google claimed to realize the first quantum computer which overtakes super computers!
+I can't believe it!
+What about RSA and my bank account!:astonished: